How to Choose a Kratom Tea Strain

 So, now that we know to be careful when trusting vendors’ claims about particular strains, how do you choose which kratom tea strain is actually right for you?
 That depends on your motivation for consuming kratom tea in the first place.

 In general, vendors will use the white/green/red system to classify their kratom strains and report similar things across all strains of the same vein color.
-White for energy, red for sleep, and green as an intermediate.
+White for energy, red for sleep/relaxation, and green as an intermediate.
+You can read more about when to drink kratom tea here, but keep in mind that everyone is different.
 This system is not perfect, but when combined with a knowledgeable vendor, should give you a guideline for choosing an appropriate strain.

 Quality Matters